-None of these paths are technical so you don’t need any technical skills.
-You should be reasonably fit and able to walk most of the day.
+None of these paths are technical so you don’t need any technical skills but just be reasonably fit and able to walk for much of the day, day after day.

-Listen to the podcast (player above) and read the complete descriptions below to get a better idea.
+Read on and listen to the podcast below for complete descriptions to get a better idea.

 Walking holidays are challenging in that you have to walk a good chunk of the day, but I find them restful and restorative, even if my feet are tired at the end of the day.
 I feel a “good” kind of tired and sore (and frankly, proud of myself).
 I’m always excited to get up and hike the next morning!